ankitgaur0/linear-regression/Readme.md

   and for add and commit the files then we have to execute the command git push.

-* i create a template folder to create the structure folders of the entire project
-* then make a setup.py file to install the local desired package on pip to further use by importing commands
-* and i faces many isses to execute this files something happens wrong automatically with termianl .
-* and it will be install with -e. in requirements.txt file but in my machine i does not work many be some terminal isses also will there.
-* Tommarow i will work on data injestion and preprocessing and model building...

 not this in this step we create a shell script init_setup.sh file in which i provide a code of creating the automatic environment for project like first
   1. create a env python=3.9 conda environment
   2.then activating the environment